 Maz is Director of Finance & Operations which includes Finance, Human Resources, IT, and Administration.
 Maz has extensive financial and operations management experience gained over twenty years in the non-profit and private sectors.

-Anil is the Co-Interim Director of Fundraising and Engagement.
+Anil is the Head of Acquisition & Engagement.
 He leads engagement and communications with supporters.
 His background is in multi-platform marketing, with nearly a decade of experience running national client promotions campaigns at MuchMusic and MTV Canada.

 Glen Brown, Board Chair